 in conjunction with

-For schools in Sydney's west - Catholic, Department of Education & Independent schools
+For NSW schools - Catholic, Department of Education & Independent schools

-For any stage 4 or 5 students at any school in Sydney's west - Catholic, Independent or Department schools.
+For any stage 4 or 5 students - Catholic, Independent or Department schools.

-Welcome to the 2021 Sydney West Adobe 1-Minute Video Challenge site.
-Run by the Adobe Education team and CathWest Innovation College, this challenge is all about working with a team of students and teachers to create a 1 minute video in a day with the use of Adobe Premiere Rush to help promote the United Nations Sustainable Development Goals.
+Welcome to the 2021 NSW Adobe 1-Minute Video Challenge site.
+Run by the Adobe Education team and CathWest Innovation College, this challenge is all about working with a team of students and teachers to create a 1 minute video in a day with the use of Adobe Premiere Rush (or any other Adobe video editing tool such as Spark Video, Character Animator, After Effects &/or Premiere Pro) to help promote the United Nations Sustainable Development Goals.

 UN Sustainable Development Goals